martinlehoux/kagamino_blog/content/posts/postgres-aggregates/index.md

 <!-- Reanalyse plan because of time diff (2.4 -> 1.6) -->

-Using Dalibo, we can see what are the most costly parts of the query:
+Using Dalibo, we can see which are the most costly parts of the query:

 ![Query plan for the aggregation query on several joins](aggregation.png)